 The financial statements have been prepared in accordance with United Kingdom accounting standards as applicable to an Isle of Man company.
 The financial statements are prepared on an annual basis under the historical cost convention as modified to include certain items at fair value, and in accordance with Financial Reporting Standard ("FRS") 102 issued by the Financial Reporting Council.
-In addition, all insurance balances have been accounted for under the requirements of FRS 103 'Insurance contracts'.
+In addition, all insurance balances have been accounted for under the requirements of FRS 103 'Insurance contracts' and have been recognised within the Income and Expenditure Account.
+Therefore, the Association has elected to take advantage of the exemption under Paragraph 19 (3) of the Insurance Regulations 2018, not to prepare Regulatory Information.